 Finding sources for your research paper is the first step; you also need to evaluate each source and understand how it will impact your research.
 You will write four annotated bibliographies on your sources.
-An annotated bibliography lists the sources (using proper documentation; see pages 411-451 in Inventing Arguments for the description of the MLA and the APA documentation styles), and will give a word summary of each source and its relevance to your research (this assignment description so far is 77 words).
+An annotated bibliography lists the sources (using proper documentation; see pages 411-451 in Inventing Arguments for the description of the Chicago and MLA documentation styles), and will give a word summary of each source and its relevance to your research (this assignment description so far is 77 words).
 You will write one bibliography for each of the following:

-- Four internet sites (wikipedia or any other on-line encyclopedia is not acceptable) - due October 5 - Four periodicals (news papers or popular magazines) due March 17 - Three peer-reviewed journal articles (we will discuss these in the library tutorial day) October 26

-• Two books (encyclopedias, and dictionaries do not count; textbooks require my approval) - November 9
+- Four internet sites (wikipedia or any other on-line encyclopedia is not acceptable) due March 7 - Four periodicals (news papers or popular magazines) due March 14 - Three peer-reviewed journal articles (we will discuss these in the library tutorial day) March 28 - Two books (encyclopedias, and dictionaries do not count; textbooks require my approval) April 18